Abrams tells Georgia Democrats turnout is key to success

 - With no place to run, people in Hawaii brace for hurricane WATCH

 That strategy is key to Democrats as they try to make gains in a state that has long been controlled by Republicans.
+Abrams has been trying to build a “broad and diverse coalition” that includes young voters, non-white voters and urban liberals.

+Without mentioning her opponent by name, Abrams attacked GOP candidate Brian Kemp on the issue of gun rights, a topic that she has been frequently attacked from the right on.

+“In our schools, in our houses of worship, on our college campuses and at our community gatherings, we will proudly demand responsible gun ownership in the state of Georgia,” Abrams said.

 Abrams was joined for speeches by top-of-the-ticket Democrats including lieutenant governor candidate Sarah Riggs Amico, secretary of state candidate John Barrow and attorney general candidate Charlie Bailey.